samc621/stockpros/README.md

 - `symbol` (String)
 - `price` (Number)
 - `backtest` (Boolean) - set to true for backtesting.

+There is also an additional parameter which must be passed in when backtesting.

+- `date` (Date)

+### Using the default strategy

+StockPros comes with a default strategy.
+You can use the `getStrategy1Data` method to retrieve the data necessary to initialize it.
+This method accepts the following paramters:

+- `price` (Number)
 - `stockCalcs` (Object) - the point-in-time calculations which are normally stored in the DB.

 ```